 Most people with COVID-19 have mild to moderate symptoms and recover on their own.
-Less commonly, COVID-19 may lead to pneumonia, other severe complications, hospitalization or death.
+Less commonly, COVID-19 may lead to breathing problems, other severe complications, hospitalization or death.

 If you have mild to moderate symptoms, stay home.
 Do not leave home except to get essential medical care (including testing for COVID-19) or to get basic needs such as groceries, if someone can not get them for you.

 When to Call 911